 [The Nazi invasion was] like the end of the world, that everything that one believed in was being overrun by this evil thing... but on the other hand you felt that it couldn't be... nothing like that could win.

 When she was forced to leave France in 1941, Gold managed to sneak information across the French and Spanish borders to British intelligence agents operating in Lisbon, Portugal.
-Upon her return to the U.S., she worked for the newly formed International Rescue Committee and pursued a degree in psychology with a specialisation in criminal psychology.
+Upon her return to the U.S., she worked for the newly formed International Rescue Committee and pursued a degree in psychology with a specialization in criminal psychology.

 Who was Albert Hirschman?